 Lifelong learners have voracious appetites for education.
-Whether it’s a rock collection, a cooking class, or learning Spanish – lifelong learners walk away from each learning experience with the desire to discover even more.
+Whether it’s a rock collection, a cooking class, floral design, or learning Spanish – lifelong learners walk away from each learning experience with the desire to discover even more.
 This toolkit is designed for all lifelong learners, but it caters to two main types of students: those who prefer to study independently and those who prefer formal education.

 If you’re a lifelong learner who prefers formal education, enrolling in online courses may be the next step.
 In the list below, we’ve included resources on finances, e-learning, and networks for non-traditional students.
 You may also want to browse our list of best online colleges to get an idea of what to look for in an online degree program.
 Even top online business programs are available in a virtual environment, as are those in paralegal, criminal justice, nursing, education, and more.